delmic/odemis/doc/develop/base-api.rst

     .. py:attribute:: children

-        *(ro, set of Components)* Set of children provided/contained by the Component.
+        *(VA, set of Components)* Set of children provided/contained by the Component.
         Filled in at initialisation by the device driver.

     .. py:attribute:: parent

-        *(ro, Component or None)* Component which provides/contains this Component.
+        *(ro, Component or None)* Component which provides this Component.
-        If None, it means the component is the root of the tree structure.
+        If None, it means the component was instantiated by itself (and not by delegation).
         It has to be set at initialisation.

-    ..
-TODO:

-        How to explicitly support multiple parents?
-The problem is that then it can create all sort of problems with cyclic dependency.
-For now the implementation supports it a bit (because we need it), but this attribute points to only one of the parents.

 The following helper functions allow to list selectively the special attributes of a component.

 .. py:function:: model.getVAs(component)

     :returns: all the VAs in the component with their name
-    :rtype: dict of name -> VigilantAttributeBase
+    :rtype: dict of name → VigilantAttributeBase

 .. py:function:: model.getROAttributes(component)

     :returns: all the names of the roattributes and their values
-    :rtype: dict of name -> value
+    :rtype: dict of name → value

 .. py:function:: model.getDataFlows(component)

     :returns: all the DataFlows in the component with their name
-    :rtype: dict of name -> DataFlow
+    :rtype: dict of name → DataFlow

 .. py:function:: model.getEvents(component)

     :returns: all the Events in the component with their name
-    :rtype: dict of name -> Events
+    :rtype: dict of name → Events

 DataArray
 =========